 At present, we are in a better position to address multiple issues affecting the food system through biotechnology approaches.
 In the past, most of the activities in the food sector were focused primarily to increase the production leading to the “green revolutions”.

 We are again confronted with the situation of increasing available food, as the world population edges up and reaches the 9 billion mark.
 While the classical approach will be to destroy more forest resources to cultivate food plants, the more logical approach will be to develop sustainable practices to preserve the food produced and prevent the food loss that sometimes reaches nearly 50% of the production.
 The use of biotechnology and other related technologies can accelerate these processes, and bring solutions to several major problems affecting food security around the world.

 Canadian Journal of Biotechnology (CJB) has taken a pro-active approach to publish a thematic issue focusing on several aspects of the food systems.
 The focus of the issue will be to publish recent researches that advance the theme and provide novel solutions through biotechnology.
 Biotechnology in this context may include multiple themes and may address the following and related areas.

-Original articles, reviews, description of technologies, and discussion papers are invited from Science Community to be published in a special issue after the peer-review process.
-The publication is anticipated by June 01, 2020.
+Original articles, reviews, description of technologies, and discussion papers are invited from the Science Community to be published in a special issue after the peer-review process.
+The publication is anticipated by May 01, 2021.
 Please follow the formatting guidelines (https://www.canadianjbiotech.com/author-guidelines.php) for the preparation of articles.

 Please share this announcement with your friends and colleagues.